read-0nly/PSRepo/Utility/Readme.md

 Transmits text (or a text file) to a window using SendKeys

 ### Set AAD AutoLogon ##
-Intune's kiosk mode has a nice "Autologon" feature, but this creates a local account, and MSfB apps need an AAD acct to license.
+Intune's kiosk mode has a nice "Autologon" feature, but this creates a local account, and MSfB apps need an AAD acct to online-license.
 Instead, you can target AAD users for kiosk then deploy this alongside the kiosk profile to configure autologon for that kiosk AAD user

-I really wanted this to work but it doesn't quite work as hoped.
-Licensing is hard guys.

 ### Set Wallpaper ##
 Maybe this should be under MDMTools, sets the wallpaper of the current user.
 Gets around the Enterprise requirement of "Set desktop background" in Intune